Amperna Lightweight Soothing+ Emulsion

 Xanthan gum is a pretty common and great ingredient.
 It is a natural, non-toxic, non-irritating ingredient that is also commonly used in food products.

-Learn more about Xanthan GumCarbomer is a polymer of acrylic acid.
-Its main role is to create a gel consistency.
+Learn more about Xanthan GumCarbomer is a high-molecular weight polymer of acrylic acid.
+It is used to form gels and thicken formulas.

 A high amount of carbomer can cause pilling or balling up of products.
 Don't worry, most products contain 1% or less of carbomer.

-Learn more about Ceramide 1Potassium hydroxide is commonly known as caustic potash.
+Learn more about Ceramide EOPPotassium hydroxide is commonly known as caustic potash.
 It is used to fix the pH of a product or as a cleaning agent in soap.
 In cleansers, it is used for the saponification of oils.

 Sapnification is the process of creating fatty acid metal salts from triglycerides and a strong base.
 During this process, Potassium Hydroxide is used up and is not present in the final product.